PacktPublishing/Real-Time-3D-Graphics-with-WebGL-2/README.md

 ```

 **Following Is What You Need for This Book:**
+This book is intended for developers who are interested in building highly interactive 3D applications for the web.
+A basic understanding of JavaScript is necessary; no prior computer graphics or WebGL knowledge is required.

 With the following software and hardware list, you can run all code files present in the book.